 By fall quarter 2021, Multicultural Student Services will roll out the following student success initiatives and support programs:

 - Events, programming, and activities

 - Leadership Development

 - Pre-orientation experience

 Want to get involved with the Multicultural Student Services Program as a student or employee?
 Fill out this quick interest form and we will follow-up with you directly.

-The Diversity Center will be an inclusive, welcoming space where students of diverse, racial, ethnic and gender backgrounds can gather and connect with other students to build affinity.
+The MOSAIC (Student Access, Inclusion, and Community) Center will be an inclusive, welcoming space where students of diverse, racial, ethnic and gender backgrounds can gather and connect with other students to build affinity.
 The Center is also the space where white students can connect with the students to nurture allyship.
 The Center will also serve as a diversity resource hub and have the following amenities: